AyeshaSeher/connection/README.md

 # connection
 DivHacks Hackathon

+== Main Features ===
+++ Registration, login
+   User name
+   Email
+   Password
+   Confirm password

+++ Groups
+   create, Add, leave, post in group.
+   Group admin can also change group profile, gropu cover photo.
+   Post related stuff in group.
+   Public , Private settings are also provide for group.
+   Every group have:
+        1. Details
+        2. Settings
+        3. Photo
+        4. Media
+        5. Cover Image
+        6. Invites
+   Group settings:
+       Privacy Options
+           public group
+           private group
+           hidden group

+++ Members
+   Add and remove members
+   Friend request, cancel friendship request send message, add in a group

+++ Account Settings
+   Detail of all these Personal,Mentions,Favorites,Friends,Groups.

+++ User Profile
+   Users can change their profiles. change cover and profile photo,.

+++ Message
+   people can send messages to each other.

+++ Audio, Video, Picture , Files
+   Add all these in their profile.

  == Theme ==
   buddyPressX theme is used in this website.
   This website contain 6 menu: Home, Group, Member, News feed, account settings, logout.